 There are a variety of cognitive skills, and they are not learned in the same ways.
-Researchers of learning and cognition have found it useful to create classification systems to help us think about which kind of thinking skills are required for performing tasks, and how people best learn to perform them.
-Of course, it follows that these systems also tell us how to assess learning.
+Researchers of learning and cognition have found it useful to create classification schemes to help us think about which kind of thinking skills are required for performing tasks, and how people best learn to perform them.
+It follows that these schemes also tell us how to assess learning.

 Cognitive skills can be relatively simple-if we want people simply to memorize facts or steps in a process.
-Or they can be more complex-if we want people to be able to make significant decisions that require the analysis of many forms of data.
-In establishing the intended learning outcomes and assessing learning, it is critical to see the difference.
+Or they can be more complex-if we want people to be able to make difficult decisions that require the analysis and evaluation of many forms of data.
+In establishing the intended learning outcomes, designing training, and assessing learning, it is critical to see the difference.

 The most famous classification system of learning outcomes is Bloom's Taxonomy, which has been used for over 50 years.
 It helps to distinguish learning outcomes based on the cognitive skills required and their level of complexity.
-It has evolved over the years, so you may see other versions of it, but the one presented here is one of the most common.
+It has evolved over the years, so you may see other versions of it, but the one presented here is one of the most recent.
+It has been criticized over the years for not making clear distinctions in the higher levels, but it remains a popular system.
+(See the Conclusions and Questions section)